larsks/cloud-init-tests/README.md

 containing any hosts you wish to validate, and then run the included `playbook.yml` against that inventory.

+The playbook simply includes the `test` role, which then includes all the tests as dependencies (see [roles/tests/meta/main.yml][tests]).
+Each test is tagged with the test name, so for example if you only want to run the `verify_hostname` test you can run:

+[tests]: roles/test/meta/main.yml

+    ansible-playbook playbook.yml -i hosts -t verify_hostname

+Similarly, you can skip specific tests using `--skip-tags`

 ## Configuration

 ### verify_root_fs_size